jyew/red_hat_integration_demo/README.md

-# Red Hat Integration Suite Demo with Twitter and Nvidia Triton Sentiment Model
+# Red Hat Integration Suite Demo with Twitter and Nvidia Nemo Sentiment Model

 Pre-requisite: You must have an OpenShift Container Platform with sufficient administrative rights to install operators, create projects and configure workloads.
 The following demo is based on Openshift 4.8.
 You also need to have a developer account in Twitter.